Practical AI setup for brokers

 Use AI on real brokerage work, with guardrails

-Ouroboros helps business brokers set up practical AI workbenches for inbox signals, deal context, CIM support, redaction prep, transcripts, and valuation work while broker review stays in charge.
+Ouroboros helps business brokers put AI to work on email follow-up, deal context, CIM support, redaction prep, transcripts, and valuation notes while broker review stays in charge.

 Start with one workflow where AI can prove value without asking your office to trust a black-box plugin or wire sensitive systems together too quickly.

-• Separate real buyer, seller, client, and deadline signals from inbox noise.
+• Spot buyer, seller, client, and deadline emails that need attention.

-• Teach the broker how to refine categories, examples, tone, and follow-up rules.
+• Show the broker how to adjust examples, wording, and follow-up rules.

 Where brokerage offices lose time